xXTheBigGunXx/QRGraphics/README.md

 ## *QR code creation explained*

+Most expamples will use the version 1 QR grid fromation - 21x21 pixel.
+Formula to calculate the length of a QR grid formation - N = 4*V + 17.
+V - version, N - length in pixels.

 ## 1. Window
 Firstly I just create a screen that is all white.
 The only thing that is important for this step what the dimentions of a QR code output are correct to the desired one.
 Screen needs to be square and the input and the output dimensions differ